 Every pension plan must have a procedure to establish a funding policy for plan objectives.
 A funding policy relates to how much money is needed to pay promised benefits.
-The funding policy of the Plan is to enforce compliance with all applicable collective bargaining agreements and special agreements approved by the Board.
-The Trustees will work with its professional service advisors to ensure that contributions received by the Trust will satisfy the minimum funding requirements under ERISA and be deductible under IRS rules.
-Over time, the Trustees may adjust Plan benefits in response to investment returns and other Plan experience, or seek additional contributions from the bargaining units.
+The funding policy of the Plan is to enforce compliance with all applicable collective bargaining agreements between employers and Local 370 and participation agreements approved by the Board of Trustees.
+The Board of Trustees will work with its professional service advisors to ensure that contributions received by the Idaho Operating Engineers - Employers Pension Plan Trust Fund will satisfy the minimum funding requirements under the Employee Retirement Income Security Act and be deductible under Internal Revenue Service rules.
+Over time, the Board of Trustees may adjust plan benefits in response to investment returns and other plan experience, or seek additional contributions from the bargaining units.